What male mentors need to know about mentoring women

 Sexual attraction and gossip

-That can be occasionally be an issue where a junior woman lusts after a senior man.
-Research from JUMP and Axiom Consulting report that a whopping 94% of women experience sexism on a daily basis.
+Sexual attraction and gossip can be occasionally be an issue, where a junior woman does indeed lust after a senior man.
+However, research from JUMP and Axiom Consulting report that a whopping 80% of women experience sexism in the workplace on a daily basis.
 23% report direct sexual harassment.
-So the likelihood of that happening to men are slim.
-The authors do finally get round to suggesting that she’s probably “not that into you.”
+So the likelihood of that happening to men are frankly slim.
+The authors of the HBR post do finally get round to suggesting that she’s probably “not that into you.”

 There is a big divide on crying in the office.
 Personally, I am against all forms of extreme emoting of any kind in the workplace and crying is only one of them.
 Yelling, throwing things, door slamming and so on come into that category.
 Crying is not appropriate unless there is a genuine crisis (death, loss or other emotional challenge.)
 For any male mentors faced with a tearful employee, the response would be to give her a Kleenex, wait for it to slow down and stop, establish the trigger and reframe the experience.
-Physical contact of comfort would be ill-advised.
-Bringing in the support of another woman would also be helpful.
+Physical contact of comfort would be ill-advised and could be mis-construed.
+Bringing in the support of another woman would also be helpful at that point.

 Unconscious bias training left out

 This is the one area which many discussions on male mentors does not cover.
-All male mentors need to have training on unconscious bias and how it impacts women in the… Many are oblivious to the customs, practises, codes and behaviours, that they take for granted that serve men well, but are barriers for women.
-They expect to have a transactional connection related to promotion positioning, network introductions and even the transfer of skills and knowledge.
+All male mentors need to have training on unconscious bias and how it impacts women in the workplace.
+Many are oblivious to the customs, practises, codes and behaviours, that they take for granted that serve men well, but are barriers for women.
+They expect to have a transactional connection with their mentees related to promotion positioning, network introductions and even the transfer of skills and knowledge.
+That is they expect to treat them like male mentees.
 But women often need more support on navigating male-coded cultures and politics.

 Very often the challenges facing women in the workplace are also influenced by outside factors which for men are not primary considerations, although that is shifting.
 Men can also have different communication styles and perspectives to women that require insight that men don’t always have.
 Younger generations expect more nuanced and less gender stereotyped responses.
 As male mentors are usually older, they need support to adjust to these cultural changes accordingly.

 It is not enough to expect senior men to mentor women without training.
 When I have trained groups of men they are surprised at the sub-text to some of the issues.
-Many push-back at situations and thnking that are unfamiliar.
-Changing mind-setsa nd behaviours developed over a lifetime will not change over night.
+Many push-back at situations and concepts that are unfamiliar.
+Changing mindsets and behaviours developed over a lifetime will not change over night.
 It needs time and professional input.